Effanuel/BitMEX-scaled-orders/README.md

 # BitMEX scaled orders tool

 This project is a trading tool based on **BitMEX API** to help you place orders in a range (It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load)).
+*(In the next major update, I'll try to include custom order placement with a stepping stop-loss)*

 ### Current Features